-Our water source(s) is/are: (Name-Type-Location)

-Gravers Spring-Lititz, Pa 17543.

-Well 1- East Petersburg, Pa 17520

-Lancaster City Interconnection- East Petersburg, Pa 17520
+Our water sources are: Gravers Spring - Lititz, PA 17543 Well 1 - East Petersburg, PA 17520 Lancaster City Interconnection - East Petersburg, PA 17520

-A Source Water Assessment of our sources was completed by the PA Department of Environmental Protection (Pa.
-DEP).
-The Assessment has found that our sources are potentially most susceptible to agricultural applications of fertilizers and other chemicals, residential herbicides and pesticide chemical applications, fuel storage accidents and spills along transportation corridors, and road deicing activities.
+A Source Water Assessment of our sources was completed by the PA Department of Environmental Protection (PA DEP).
+The Assessment has found that our sources are potentially most susceptible to agricultural applications of fertilizers and other chemicals, residential herbicides and pesticide chemical application, fuel storage accidents and spills along transportation corridors, and road deicing activities.
 Overall, our sources have moderate risk of significant contamination.
-A summary report of the Assessment is available on the Source Water Assessment Summary Reports eLibrary web page: www.elibrary.dep.state.pa.us/dsweb/View/Collection-10045.
-Complete reports were distributed to municipalities, water supplier, local planning agencies and PADEP offices.
-Copies of the complete report are available for review at the Pa.
-DEP South Central Regional Office, Records Management Unit at (717) 705-4732.
+A summary report of the Assessment is available on the Source Water Assessment Summary Reports eLibrary web page: Source Water Assessment Folder.
+Complete reports were distributed to municipalities, water supplier, local planning agencies and PA DEP offices.
+Copies of the complete report are available for review at the PA DEP South Central Regional Office, Records Management at (717) 705 4732.